gbmhunter/blog/content/electronics/components/digital-to-analogue-converters-dacs/_index.md

 ### Integral Non-linearity (INL)

 Integral non-linearity (INL) is a measure of the difference between the actual output voltage and ideal output voltage for a particular digital input code. **It is measured after offset and gain errors are compensated for**.
 To compensate, the typical "ideal output voltage" is taken as a linear line through the minimum and maximum output voltages of the DAC.
+Integral non-linearity can also be called _relative accuracy_.

 {{% figure src="dac-integral-non-linearity.svg" width="500px" caption="The integral non-linearity for digital input code 010 is shown.
 Note how the 'ideal line' has been offset and gain compensated for, in this case by going through the DACs min and max. output voltages." %}}